Prenuptial & Postnuptial Agreements

 At Shorb & Connor, we are here to help you create a prenuptial or postnuptial agreement that protects and serves your and your family’s best interests.
 Our firm focuses on developing legal strategies that make navigating family law matters much simpler and more stress-free.
 Establishing a marital agreement can accomplish just that, especially for those with valuable or complex assets and business interests.

-How can our San Diego prenuptial/postnuptial agreement lawyers help you?
+How can our San Diego prenuptial/postnuptial agreement lawyers assist you?

 They can do the following and more:

-• Review an agreement to see that it complies with California law
+• Review an agreement to ensure it complies with California law.

 Whether you are interested in creating a marital agreement or have an issue regarding an existing agreement, turn to us.
 Reach out today to request a complimentary strategy session.